RamonTorresAraujo/rural_social_movement/README.md

 # Main research question:

-What are the main problems and theories about rural social movements in Brazil?
+What are the main subjects treated in articles about rural social movements in Brazil?

 # Work steps: